 As we all seek space and solitude, a room in the garden has never been so popular.
 Design an inspirational oasis, all year round via The Liberty Garden Room, open now on the fourth floor

-The garden room is a classic feature of a British home.
-It’s that in-between zone drawing the outdoors into the house and creating a feeling of soothing, open space.
-Classically used as a sunroom or hot house, garden rooms are now being reinterpreted for the modern era as multifunctional spaces that adapt based on your needs.
-Whether you want a space to supercharge and display your favourite house plants, somewhere to sit, read or be creative in peace, or have a social area that brings the garden party to you, a garden room can be whatever you need it to be - here are the garden room ideas to create the perfect summer spot inside.
+Whether you want a space to supercharge and display your favourite house plants, somewhere to sit, read and be creative in peace, or have a social area that brings the garden party to you, a garden room can be wherever or whatever you need it to be - here's how to bring the outdoors in this summer...

 "For me, the perfect garden room is filled with natural light, greenery and unique, collected treasures."

-Jane Rockett, co-founder of interiors brand Rockett St George, suggests transforming an existing space to create a hybrid garden room if you don’t have a traditional garden room in your home or outdoor space.
+Jane Rockett, however, suggests transforming an existing space to create a hybrid garden room if you don’t have a traditional 'garden room' in your home or outdoor space.
 "I moved into my home (an old converted pub) a couple of years ago and one of the first changes we made was to add glass doors to the open plan kitchen/dining room to create harmony between the inside and outside spaces of our home," Rockett says.
 "It floods the room with natural light and frames the view out into the garden and surrounding countryside, for me, the perfect garden room is filled with natural light, greenery and unique, collected treasures.”

 Bringing plants into your garden room space provides a transition between the indoors and outdoors.
 “Plants are a must to create the connection between the inside and out”, says Rockett.
 “I love introducing trailing plants from shelves, scattered amongst vases of fresh or dried flowers and grasses for added texture.”